-Hormel Foods employs a formal annual needs evaluation and training enrollment process among our Corporate Office (Austin, MN) employees.
+Hormel Foods employs a formal annual needs evaluation and training enrollment process for more than 3,000 of our employees.
 Administered through the corporate learning and development team, this process provides structure for managers to meet with each direct report to evaluate development needs and identify training to be delivered, as well as set priorities for the employee’s development and discuss opportunities for career enhancement and advancement.

 Training is an important part of fostering long-term careers and high employee satisfaction at Hormel Foods.
 Training is based on applicability to employees’ daily activities; therefore, the number of training hours per employee varies across the company.
 Some of our training programs include:

 Our career development efforts feature training and coaching that facilitate and encourage career enhancement and advancement.
-We also offer educational assistance to reimburse eligible employees for undergraduate, graduate and preparatory course fees.
+We also offer educational assistance to reimburse eligible employees for undergraduate, graduate and preparatory courses.

-Manager training: Hormel Foods employees from various company locations participate in manager training.
+Manager training: Employees of Hormel Foods from various company locations participate in manager training.
 Participants are chosen from different areas of the company to broaden the conversation and provide an opportunity to network.
 The event focuses on coaching employee performance sessions, situational leadership, human resources issues, performance management and compensation.

-Foodservice sales training: Hormel Foods employees from across the country complete this program, which provides newer employees with a better understanding of how to more effectively sell the benefits of the company’s products, become a consultative seller and better represent Hormel Foods and our brands.
-The training includes presentations by the foodservice marketing team, which highlight the full line of products the foodservice division offers.
+Foodservice sales training: Foodservice sales employees from across the country complete this program, which provides newer employees with a better understanding of how to more effectively sell the benefits of the company’s products, become a consultative seller and better represent Hormel Foods and our brands.
+The training includes presentations by the foodservice marketing team that highlight the full line of products the foodservice division offers.